 Deferred Tax Valuation Allowances.
 We provide a valuation allowance on our deferred tax assets to the extent we consider it to be more likely than not that we will be unable to realize all or part of such assets.
 Our future realization of our deferred tax assets depends on many factors, including our ability to generate taxable income within the period during which temporary differences reverse or before our tax loss carry-forwards expire, the outlook for the Chinese economy and overall outlook for our industry.
 We consider these factors at each balance sheet date and determine whether valuation allowances are necessary.
 As of December 31, 2016, 2017 and 2018, we recorded deferred tax assets of RMB375 million, RMB462 million and RMB850 million (US\$124 million), respectively.
 If, however, unexpected events occur in the future that would prevent us from realizing all or a portion of our net deferred tax assets, an adjustment would result in a charge to income in the period in which such determination was made.
-As of December 31, 2016, 2017 and 2018, it is more allowance against our gross deferred tax assets in order to reduce the deferred tax assets to the amount that is more likely than not to be realized.
+As of December 31, 2016, 2017 and 2018, it is more likely than not that the deferred tax assets resulting from the net operating losses of certain subsidiaries will not be realized.
+Hence, we recorded valuation allowance against our gross deferred tax assets in order to reduce the deferred tax assets to the amount that is more likely than not to be realized.
 Also, we have elected to early adopt a new accounting guidance issued by the FASB to simplify the presentation of deferred income taxes on the Balance Sheet Classification.
 Starting December 31, 2015 and prospectively, deferred tax assets and liabilities, along with related valuation allowances are classified as noncurrent on the balance sheet.